Consensys/doc.ethsigner/docs/Reference/CLI/CLI-Syntax.md

 ### `downstream-http-port`

-Endpoint to which received requests are forwarded.
+Port to which received requests are forwarded.

 ```bash tab="Syntax"
 --downstream-http-port=<downstreamHttpPort>